Heavenly Hash Candy is an old-fashioned candy recipe made with chocolate, nuts and marshmallows.

-Sea Foam is my favorite, but I have not been able to learn how to make it, perhaps because the humidity in Virginia is higher than it is in Wisconsin.
+Some candies, like Heavenly Hash, are easy to make.
+My favorite candy that Mom made is Sea Foam, but I have not learned to consistently make it correctly.
+This is perhaps because the humidity in Virginia is higher than it is in Wisconsin.
 Mom always said it had to be cold outside for it to turn out.
 Do you know how to make it?
 Make me some!

 - 1/2 pound milk chocolate